Brussels Museums

 Horta Museum

-An art nouveau museum that is set within one of the first examples of art nouveau – Victor Hugo’s own residence in the early 1900s.
+An art nouveau Brussels museum that is set within one of the first examples of art nouveau – Victor Hugo’s own residence in the early 1900s.
 The Horta Museum mesmerises its visitors with sculpted wooden and steel decorative art that is built into the house itself, making it a must see.
 Brussels and Belgium is filled with examples of art nouveau history, learn more about it by starting at the museum.

 BELvue Museum

-Brussels BELvue Museum is a museum dedicated to the history of modern Belgium.
+Brussels BELvue Museum is dedicated to the history of modern Belgium.
 This museum takes you through a history of Belgium from the beginning when Belgium became an independent nation in 1830 until today.
 The museum itself was once a palace that became a hotel and now a museum of history.

 Toy Museum